craigargh/cfg-python/lesson_plans/session_2.md

 This session focuses on repetition and reusabilitiy in code.
 Students will be introduced to the following Python programming concepts:

 - Use input
-- Libraries
+- Modules
 - For loops
 - Functions

-Several of the exercises require the students to develop problem solving skills in order to create basic shapes and drawings using the Python turtle library.
+Several of the exercises require the students to develop problem solving skills in order to create basic shapes and drawings using the Python turtle module.

 ## Block 1: User Input